 7. Why do we use stacks?

-A stack structure restricts dramatically how elements are inserted, retrieved, and removed: The most recently inserted element in the stack is the only one that can be retrieved or removed.
-Stacks follow the LIFO method and the addition and retrieval of a data item take only Ο(n) time.
-Stacks are used where we need to access data in the reverse order of their arrival.
-Stacks are used commonly in recursive function calls, expression parsing, depth-first traversal of graphs, etc.
+A stack structure dramatically restricts how elements are inserted, retrieved, and removed.
+Only the most recently inserted element in the stack is retrieved or removed.
+Stacks follow the LIFO method; adding and retrieving a data item takes only O(n) time.
+It is used in accessing data in the reverse order in which it arrived.
+It is frequently used in recursive function calls, expression parsing, depth-first traversal of graphs, etc.

-Part 2 – Data Structures And Algorithms Interview Questions (Advanced)
+Part 2 – Data Structures And Algorithms Interview Questions for Experience

-8. What operations can be performed on stacks?
+8. What are the operations performed on stacks?

-The below operations can be performed on a stack −
+The primary operations performed on a stack are as follows:-

-•peek() − gives a value of a top item without removing it -Traversal
+- peek() − returns a value of a top item without removing it -Traversal.

-•isempty() − checks if a stack is empty –Null check
+- isempty() − checks if the stack is empty –Null check.

-•isfull() − checks if a stack is full –No space
+- isfull() − checks if the stack is full –No space.

 10. What is linear searching?

-Linear search tries to find an item in a sequentially arranged data type.
-These sequentially arranged data items known as array or list, are accessible in incrementing memory location.
-Linear search compares expected data item with each of the data items in list or array.
-The average case time complexity of the linear search is Ο(n) and worst-case complexity is Ο(n2).
-Data in target arrays/lists need not be sorted.
+Linear search tries to locate an item sequentially.
+These sequentially arranged data items, arrays, or lists, are accessible in memory locations.
+Linear search compares expected data items to each item in a list or array.
+The average case time complexity of the linear search is Ο(n), and the worst-case complexity is Ο(n2).
+The data in target arrays/lists do not need to be sorted.